patrickahase/room2.fm/README.md

  - Matthew Jones for his article on state management for undo/redo with fabric = https://exceptionnotfound.net/drawing-with-fabricjs-and-typescript-part-7-undo-redo/

 # To Do For Bleed Test
+- Re up chat limit - currently 6
+- Fix UI icons
+- Top Menu?
+- Timer function?
+- Get rid of emoji triangle?
+- ~~fix controls.room2.fm~~
+- new bg vis?
+- explainer overlay
+- change the routes to the live server!!!!
 - ~~Response type select~~
 - ~~DB to accept either response type then display~~
 - ~~WebGL BG~~
-- Get rid of emoji triangle?
-- Set up vultr and audio stream
+- ~~Set up vultr and audio stream~~
-- Re up chat
-- Fix UI for different selections
-- Hook up volume
+- ~~Hook up volume~~
-- Top Menu
-- Prompt change countdown? (maybe response type select means not an issue)
+- ~~Prompt change countdown? (maybe response type select means not an issue~~
-- Timer Function
-- Keep drawing if input change
+- ~~Keep drawing if input change~~

 # To Do
 - ~~Do I need pixi-react-fiber?
 Uninstall if not~~